 Adult volunteers and older youth produce many of the wildlife habitat structures in kit form.
 Younger youth then assemble the kits as part of an Earth Day activity, cub/girl guide program, camp activity, library program or school program.
 Once produced, habitat structures are matched with landowners and other organizations that have suitable habitats for the specific structure.

-For more information on how your school or organization can participate in this program, contact us.
+For more information on how your school or organization can participate in this program or if you are a landowner interested in a habitat structure and believe you have suitable habitat, or have questions on a habitat structure please contact us.

 The program originated to support Species at Risk in the area.
 Although some species are no longer at risk we still produce structures to support these species.

 The structures that are made are the following: